priyatam/emacs.d/README.md

 ## Introduction

 Emacs is one of the world's oldest and most powerful editors.
-However, due to its poor user-interface, and [cryptic](http://www.emacswiki.org) docs, developers new to Lisp choose Lighttable, Sublime, or [Cursive](https://cursiveclojure.com).
+However, due to its poor user-interface and [cryptic](http://www.emacswiki.org) docs, developers new to Lisp choose Lighttable, Sublime, or [Cursive](https://cursiveclojure.com).
 In this guide I will document my struggles to learn Emacs and port my workflow from Lightable to Cider.